 Finally, unwrap the tamales and check the temperature.
 Now you have warm and ready-to-eat tamales reheated.
 Let it a cool little bit, and then serve it.

-Reheating Tamales in an Instant Pot
+How to Reheat Tamales in an Instant Pot:

 The instant pot is a famous multi-cooking utensil.
 This is widely used nowadays because it can perform multiple functions like cooking, warming, steaming and pressure cooking, etc. It can perform many functions and is super easy to use.
 Today’s we will be reviewing and checking the performance of tamales reheated in the instant pot.

 Place the stand in the pot’s bottom.
 Make sure the steamer basket is correctly placed above the stand.